In this home laser & IPL hair removal guide:

 As the popularity of professional laser and IPL hair removal boomed on the 90s and 2000s, several companies saw the opportunity and developed safe and effective versions for at-home use.
 The first came to market between 2003 and 2006.

 Just like professional treatments, home laser and IPL hair removal uses concentrated light energy to slow and reduce hair growth on your body and face.
+They’re much smaller and less powerful than professional machines.
+And with much simpler controls so that you can use them safely in your own home.

 - Choose from many different home IPL hair removal machines